Ragù

 In Italian cuisine, ragù (/it/; from French ragoût) is a meat sauce commonly served with pasta.
-An Italian gastronomic society, Accademia Italiana della Cucina, documented several ragù recipes.
+An Italian gastronomic society, Accademia Italiana della Cucina, has documented several ragù recipes.
 The recipes' common characteristics are the presence of meat and the fact that all are sauces for pasta.
 The most typical is ragù alla bolognese (Bolognese sauce).
-Other types are ragù alla napoletana (Neapolitan ragù), ragù di salsiccia, ragù alla barese (ragù from Bari, sometimes made with horse meat), ragù d'anatra (a traditionally tomatoless duck ragù, from Veneto), and so on.
+Other types include ragù alla napoletana (Neapolitan ragù), ragù di salsiccia, ragù alla barese (ragù from Bari, sometimes made with horse meat), and ragù d'anatra (a traditionally tomatoless duck ragù, from Veneto).

 Varieties

 In northern Italian regions, ragù typically uses minced, chopped or ground meat, cooked with sauteed vegetables (soffritto) in a liquid, which traditionally include liquidized tomatoes, but also exist in tomatoless versions referred to as ragù in bianco (white ragù).
 The meats may include one or more of beef, chicken, pork, duck, goose, lamb, mutton, veal, or game, including their offal.
 The liquids can be broth, stock, water, wine, milk, cream or tomato, often in combination.
-If tomatoes are included, they are typically limited relative to the meat, making it a meat stew rather than a tomato sauce with added meat.
+In southern Italian versions such as ragù napoletano, tomatoes are used more prominently, whereas northern versions such as ragù alla bolognese typically include them in limited quantities relative to the meat, making it a meat stew rather than a tomato sauce with added meat.

 In southern Italian regions, ragù is often prepared from substantial quantities of large, whole cuts of beef and pork, and sometimes regional sausages, cooked with vegetables and tomatoes.
 After a long braise (or simmer), the meats are removed and may be served as a separate course without pasta.
 Examples of these dishes are ragù alla napoletana (Neapolitan ragù) and carne al ragù.